(Last Updated On: April 13, 2023)

 Most importantly, while air plants are low maintenance and easy care plants it takes some practice to nail down a consistent, effective watering routine.
 Watch them… look for signs of overwatering or underwatering.
 When it comes to plant parenting having guidelines is helpful however the best way to care for your green babies is by simply checking in on them on a regular basis and making adjustments as needed.
 If you pay attention almost all plants with let you know what they need!

-Thank you for visiting the blog today for this How Often to Mist Air Plants (all your watering questions answered) blog post.
+Thank you for visiting the blog today for this How Often to Mist Air Plants: A Complete Guide blog post.
 If you haven’t already read Part 1, Do Air Plants Need Sun?
 (Choosing The Ideal Spot) please do.
 Also, Part 3, Where to Buy Air Plants is available now!
 This post includes a fun idea for displaying your air plants.

 For more plant care please visit my Indoor Plant Fertilizers You Can Make at Home (Feed Your Plants the Natural Way) post where we discuss using natural waste materials at home to make fertilizer.

-Keep Creating Friends!
+Keep Growing Friends!

 my signature, a drawing of me holding a coffee cup that says Create.